-After dropping the trailer in Savannah, I started heading north on 95 wishing I had a backhaul to pay for the fuel.
-Luckily, I found a moving trailer that had to be picked up in Fayetteville, NC to be dropped in Woodbridge, VA the next day.
-It was perfect and I would be back in DC by Friday morning, enough time to go over the route with the organizers.
+So with the trailer in tow, I stopped in Darien to see Mom, and she made me a delicious meal of oxtail curry.
+Mom’s cooking always hit the spot, and I welcomed an opportunity to sleep on a firm bed and do my laundry.
+After dropping the trailer in Savannah, I started heading north on 95 wishing I had a backhaul to offset the cost of the fuel.
+Luckily, I found an Atlas moving trailer that had to be picked up in Fayetteville, NC to be dropped in Woodbridge, VA the next day.
+I knew the town well – Fayetteville was where I got my Subaru repaired with a refurbished motor a couple of years ago.
+This was when I blew my header in Lumberton while rushing to meet my trainer at Coastal Transportation.
+The timing for this move was perfect since I would be back in DC by Friday morning, enough time to go over the route with the event organizers.

-I pulled in the yard and parked to pickup the BOL and keys.
-Then as I started to backup, I noticed a JLG with a couple of people working on the roof of the building.
-I definitely wanted to give them a wide berth so I backed up a little bit more than I needed.
-I looked at my side view mirrors and noticed a truck parked on my left quarter, but nothing directly behind me.
-I stopped just in time then.
-I swung out to the left and headed out to couple with the moving trailer.
+So I arrived at Piedmont Van and Storage Fayetteville to pickup the moving trailer.
+I pulled in the yard and parked to pickup the Bill of Lading and keys to the padlocks.
+Then as I started to backup, I noticed a JLG boom lift with a couple of people working on the roof of the building to my left.
+I definitely wanted to give them a wide berth so I backed up a little bit more than I was comfortable with.
+I glanced at my side view mirrors and noticed a truck parked on my right left quarter, but nothing directly behind me.
+I turned my steering wheel hard left shifted to low reverse and stopped just in the nick of time.
+Then I swung out to the left and headed out to attach with the moving van trailer.

-“You just hit my truck,” he yelled.
+“You just hit my truck!” he yelled.

-“No way.
-I maintained several feet separation.
+“Hit you?
+No way.
+I maintained several feet separation before I hit the brake.
 Plus I would have known if I backed into you – I would have definitely felt it,” I responded.
-“What makes you think I did that.”
+“What makes you think I did that?”

 Not a half hour later, I get a call from the broker.